5. DISCLOSURES OF YOUR PERSONAL DATA

 Comply with a legal obligation means processing your personal data where it is necessary for compliance with a legal obligation that we are subject to.

 External Third Parties

-· Professional advisers acting as processors or joint controllers including lawyers, bankers, auditors, recruitment partners and insurers based in the United Kingdom who provide consultancy, banking, legal, insurance, accounting and recruitment services.
+· Professional advisers acting as processors or joint controllers including lawyers, bankers, accountants, auditors, recruitment partners and insurers based in the United Kingdom who provide consultancy, banking, legal, insurance, accounting and recruitment services.

 · HM Revenue & Customs, regulators and other authorities acting as processors or joint controllers based in the United Kingdom who require reporting of processing activities in certain circumstances.

 YOUR LEGAL RIGHTS